Cleaning your memory foam mattress can prolong its life and promote better quality sleep.

 If the stain reaches the foam, grab the spray bottle with the cleaning solution you made earlier.
 Spray the stained spot well and gently scrub with a clean, damp cloth.
 Once the stain comes out, gently wipe away the soapy residue with another moist rag, then dry immediately by pressing a clean, dry cloth into the wet spot.
 Next, place the bed under direct sunlight or point a fan at it to speed up the drying process.

-Remove the mattress cover to clean in the washer.
+Remove the mattress cover to clean it in the washer.
 Soak a clean cloth in the vinegar solution, wring out any excess liquid, and use it to penetrate and gently scrub the fresh stain.

 After removing the smell and stain, use a clean, moist cloth followed by a dry cloth to absorb the solution, then place the mattress under a fan or the sun to completely dry it.